Elkhorn Creek Lodge

 Why Not The Worst?

-Posted in democratic party, economics, energy, obama by mountainmusings on April 29, 2009
+Posted in democratic party, economics, energy, obama by Eugene Podrazik on April 29, 2009

 With Senator Spector jumping to the Democratic brand, we will have the legislative and executive branch firmly in the hands of the Democrats.
 Unless, the Democratic leadership cannot trust it’s rank and file, the trillion dollar agenda that will beggar our grandchildren can not proceed unobstructed.
 Won’t even be a need for the charade of “reconciliation” to push this agenda through.
 And, most of all, Obama can shed the pretense that he is president and revert to this true calling as prime minister (or secretary general).